 Safe travel on campus and in the near-campus area is provided by the MU Department of Campus Safety.
-LIMO van requests can be made by calling 414.288.6363.
+EagleExpress van requests can be made through the app.
+Download the EagleExpress app in the App Store or Google Play and set up a profile to book a free ride on campus daily from 5 p.m. to 3 a.m.